phouse512/blog/_posts/2016-10-30-configuring-ssh-keys-linux.markdown

 key and a private key.
 The *public* key can be shared without worry about security - it is public as its name implies.
 By themselves, these keys are useless without their private counterparts.
-Public keys are used to encrypt messages that only their respective private keys can decrypt, but are useless for anything more.
+Public keys are used to encrypt messages that only their respective private keys can decrypt, nothing more.

 On the other hand, *private* keys must be kept secure and secret.
 These keys are kept by the client and are used to decrypt messages in the SSH key handshake.
-If a hacker obtains your private key, the hacker will be able to access any server with it's public key counterpart without any additional security.
+If a hacker obtains your private key, the hacker will be able to access any server with it's public key counterpart.
 Additionally, you should always encrypt your private key on your local machine with a passphrase but more on that later.

 Here is a diagram that illustrates at a high level how these keys are used:

 ![ssh keys]({{ site.url }}/assets/ssh_keys.png)

+The transaction to authenticate the user is pretty simple, and the keys are never passed over the network to do it.
+It simply depends on the cryptographic security of the key-pair to ensure the client is who the server thinks it is.

 As you can also tell from the above, your personal SSH key-pair can be used to access multiple servers.
 As long as you put your public key in the